 I don't mind anyone using these tombstone photos for their own research but do not submit to other genealogy websites (other than Ancestry) or in any printed material.

 Just because you leave keys in your car does not give me the right to take it!
 LOL

-Very Important Information: Refer to Find A Grave FAQ regarding the use of any photo on Find A Grave.
+Very Important Information: Refer to Find A Grave FAQ regarding the use of photos on Find A Grave.

 My life is certainly rooted in Wauconda.